laoshanxi/app-mesh/doc/USER_ROLE_DESC.md

 > * Role list is configurable
 > * Each user can define a password and some roles
 > * All the user/role/permission is defined in json file
+> * user/role configuration support dynamic update by `systemctl reload appmanager`

 ### What is **not** supported:
 > * The application managed in App Manager have no user ownership
-> * User list is static pre-defined that can not update dynamiclly
 > * No data base introduced

 ### User and Role configure json sample